AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 ![nofrauds](/images/BCN01.jpg){:height="300px" width="400px"}

-## Brief description of Fraud Detection.
+## Brief description of Barcelona Accidents.

   1. Dataset contains all the accidents that the local police attended from 2010 to 2017.

-  2. The information is gathered is spread in different csv:
+  2. The information is gathered is spread in different CSV:

     * Accidents.
     This one has all information about the accident including time, location, number of victims and deceased and he number of vehicles.
-It also includes a column in which it is determined if it was a pedestrian responasible for the event.
+It also includes a column in which it is determined if it was a pedestrian responsible for the event.

     * Causes of the accident.
     This one adds 'initial_street' and 'mediate_cause'.
 While the meaning of the first added column is unclear and will need further analysis, the second one -'mediate_cause' - indicates the reason - if any - behind the accident.

+    * People Involved.
-    * People.
-INcorporates information about the people involved like age, gender, degree of injuries, who is reponsible etc
+    This one incorporates information about the people involved like age, gender, degree of injuries, who is responsible etc

     * Types.
-This csv adds a filed named 'accidents_details' and it describes the reason behind the accident.
+    This CSV adds a filed named 'accidents_details' and it describes the reason behind the accident.

     * Vehicles involved.
     This file adds a bunch of details about the vehicle involved from a description of it up to its model and brand name.
 It also includes info about the experience of the driver.

-  3. It has been a hard work to combine all different csv due to different encodings and column's names.
+  3. It has been a hard work to combine all different CSV due to different encodings and column's names.

   4. Once I have all data combined, I will decide what course of action to take.

   5. The link in github for a more detailed and technical explanation is available: [my github](https://github.com/AlexChicote/BarcelonaAccidents).
 I will keep on updating them as I move forward.

 ## Non-technical description of BarcelonaAccidents.

 ## Gathering the data.

   First I combine all files for accidents, causes, people, types and vehicles from 2010 to 2017.

 ```